shuvro-baset/React_Js/react-material-ui/README.md

 # Typography
 * at first you need to import "import Typography from '@mui/material/Typography';"
 * then we can use Typography component. and then there are some different variant property for typography.
+Note: So all the components we need to use then have to import that.